gayathiri1/store-wpay-payment-datahub/README.md

 # Wpay Payment DataHub

-This project includes the codebase related to the data pipelines assosiated with the W-Pay payment datahub.
+This project includes the codebase related to the data pipelines assosiated with the W-Pay payment datahub

 ## Cloud Composer DAGs